 What I can offer for you and your family

-My doula services are inclusive and open to all types of families!
+My doula and lactation services are inclusive and open to all types of families!

 Prenatal support, including but not limited to:

 – Assistance in choosing childbirth classes and other education

 – Assistance in writing a birth preference list

 – Discussing comfort measures, both natural and medical, to achieve the birth you want

 Continuous labor support, both physical and emotional

 – Physical support may include “massage”, rebozo work, application of heat/cold, etc.

 – Emotional support may include distraction, encouragement, affirmations, making noise with you, etc.